Shakespeare in Original Pronunciation: Puns

-In Modern English, the word "lines" does not carry the double meaning of the Early Modern English, when the line–loin merger was present; both lines and loins were pronounced as /en/.
+In Modern English, the word "lines" does not carry the possible double meaning of the Early Modern English, in which some dialects pronounced lines and loins the same, as something like /en/.
 Thus, Modern English audiences miss the pun.

 Another example is the pronunciation of "hour", as in As You Like It:

 And so from hour to hour we ripe and ripe.

 And then from hour to hour we rot and rot.